strongjaw15/weather/README.md

 If you followed tutorials, include links to those here as well.

+Thanks to Instructor Gary for the starter code to parse out the five day forecast from the weather data.

 ## License

 The last section of a high-quality README file is the license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).